melanieaqui/FA-LRU-Simulation/README.md

 ### Detailed Analysis of the Test Cases.

-Detailed Analysis of the Test Cases.

-a.)
+### a.)
 Sequential sequence: up to 2n cache block.
 Repeat the sequence four times.
 Example: 0,1,2,3,...,2n-1 {4x}

 This sequence involves accessing cache blocks in a sequential order from 0 to 2n - 1.
 Since n = 32, 2n - 1 equals 63.